Analyzing Office Actions

 • From the ClaimMaster Ribbon, click on the USPTO Office Actions, Shells, and Forms menu, then select Analyze Office Actions and Generate Shell Documents, then select Analyze Office Action + Generate Shells (+Shells add-on) or Analyze Office Action (without +Shells add-on):

 • Once you launch this feature, you will next need to specify the source of the Office Action.
 You can analyze the Office Action already opened in Word or load Office Action from another document (PDF or DOCX).
 Once you select the source, click on Load Office Action button to start the OA analysis.
+You can select the currently open document as the OA source, another PDF/DOCX file, or you can have ClaimMaster download the latest Office Action for you from the USPTO's ODP service (in DOCX format) for the application # you provide:

 • Note that recent versions of Word/Office 365 now include built-in OCR that does a good job of converting PDFs to Word documents.
 By default, ClaimMaster will attempt to open PDFs as Word documents, which helps with OA navigation and analysis.